<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1223437568524110&amp;ev=PageView&amp;noscript=1">

 Not always a Grant of Representation is only needed if the deceased person's estate includes assets that cannot be easily transferred without one.

 For example, if the deceased person owned property or had money in a bank account that is only in their name, a Grant of Representation will be needed in order to transfer property ownership or access the funds.
-However, if the deceased person's estate is small or if all assets are jointly owned, a Grant of Representation may not be required.
+However, if the person's estate is small or if all assets are jointly owned, a Grant of Representation may not be required.
 For example, if the deceased person's only asset was a jointly owned bank account, the surviving joint owner would be able to access the funds without a Grant of Representation.

 It's also important to mention that even if a Grant of Representation is not strictly necessary to deal with certain assets, some financial institutions will have their own thresholds and may require one before they will release funds, so it's always worth checking with the relevant parties.